Galamrani/TicTacToe/README.md

 ## MiniMax Algorithm
 The MiniMax Algorithm used in decision making, game theory and artificial intelligence (AI).
   It is used to find the optimal move for a player, assuming that the opponent is also playing optimally.
-    In the context of the game we will see the AI Player blocking the User Player if necessary or making the best possible move for a winning opportunity.
+    In the context of the game we will see the AI Player blocking the User Player if necessary or making the best move for a winning opportunity.

 ---- need to add pictures for explanation ---